 The "Goetheturm" is a tower in the Frankfurt forest.
 The Goethe tower was erected in 1931 and is with 43.3 m the second highest wooden tower in Germany.
 Those who have climbed the 196 steps to the top of the tower can enjoy a great panorama over the Stadtwald, with a view of the Frankfurt skyline.
 At the foot of the Goetheturm is a playground and a beer garden.
-The Goethe Tower was destroyed by arson in 2017 and will reopen in October 2020.
+The Goethe Tower was destroyed by arson in 2017 and was reopen in October 2020.

 The "Frankfurter Stadtwald" is located on the southern city limits of Frankfurt and is with 35 km² the "green lung" of Frankfurt.
 In the Frankfurt City Forrest there is the lake Jacobiweiher, the beergarden Oberschweinstiege, the Commerzbank Arena and the Goetheturm.
 Photo: View from the Goetheturm over the Stadtwald with the Frankfurt Skyline in the background.

 The city of Frankfurt decided in 1991 to protect 80 square kilometers of green space around the city.
 Part of this "green belt" is the orchards on the Berger Hang, in the east of the city.
 In spring the whole hillside is blooming and in autumn leaves of all colors make this place magnificent.
 The Frankfurt green belt completely surrounds the city and can be easily reached in large parts via bike paths and hiking trails.
 The urban forest and the green corridor along the Nidda also belong to the green belt.

 The Schwanheim dune originated in the last ice age around 10.000 BC by sand, which was blown from the river banks of the Main.
 The sensitive ecosystem, made from drought-tolerant silver grass and pines, can be explored on a wooden bridge.
 You are not allowed to enter the nature reserve because many rare plants grow in this habitat.
 The dune is located in the west of Schwanheim and borders on a former gravel pit.